Command Overview

 Uses the command file called mycommands.txt.
 This file contains the actual TwainSave commands to use.

-twainsave -f test.bmp
+twainsave -filename test.bmp

 Just specifying the filename does the following defaults: